tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/条件键说明及使用示例_intl_en.md

-When using access policies to grant permissions, you can specify policy conditions to restrict user access sources and the storage classes of uploaded files as instructed in [Access Policy Language > Overview](https://intl.cloud.tencent.com/document/product/436/18023).
+When using access policies to grant permissions, you can specify policy conditions to restrict user access sources and the storage classes of uploaded files as instructed in [Overview](https://intl.cloud.tencent.com/document/product/436/18023).

 This document provides common examples of using COS condition keys in bucket policies.
 You can view all the condition keys supported by COS and applicable requests in [Conditions](https://intl.cloud.tencent.com/document/product/436/46205).